South Korean web culture: Q&A

 Some search engine websites also provide "knowledge searches", which is an answer to a question that has been asked by another search engine user.
 For example, in Naver Knowledge iN registered users can post a question on any topic of their choice.
 Some users ask very personal questions pertaining to relationships and the like, since the user's real identity is not exposed.

 When various users answer a question they are awarded a certain number of points, the person who asked the question can then select the best answer and will be awarded points.
 This user can then ask questions on the website using the points that he/she was awarded.
 The users with most points are ranked daily with the option to display their real identities, if they choose to do so.

-Unlike Wikipedia, Q&A promotes a very active community based atmosphere for questions and answers.

 Webtoons

 "Webtoon" (Hangul: 웹툰, RR: wep-tun) is a South Korean webcomic, or manhwa that is published online.
 The Korean web portal Daum created a webtoon service in 2003, as did Naver in 2004.
 These services regularly release webtoons that are available for free.
 According to David Welsh of Bloomberg, comics account for a quarter of all book sales in South Korea, while more than 3 million Korean users paid to access online manhwa and 10 million users read free webcomics.

 As of July 2014, Naver had published 520 webtoons while Daum had published 434.
 Since the early 2010s, services such as Tapastic and Line Webtoon have begun to officially translate webtoons into English.
 Examples of popular webtoons that have been translated into English are The Breaker, Girls of the Wild's, The Gamer, Noblesse, The God of High School, and Tower of God.
 In recent years, these webtoons have been gaining popularity in Western markets, rivalling Japanese manga.
+Some of them have even adapted in popular anime.

+Logo from God of Highschool anime adaptation.

 As digital comics have emerged as a popular medium, print publication of manhwa has decreased.
 The amount of material published in webtoon form has now reached an equal amount as that published offline.

+Webtoons highlight a technological aspect of Koreans online culture and design, specifically they are designed with the intention of to be read by scrolling.
+A development made to make the reading of webtoons not only different but also more streamlined.